-Students are not allowed to use cell phones during the school day.
-Calls from the office phone are allowed for circumstances such as sport schedule changes, illness, or need for a change of clothes.
+Students are not allowed to use cell phones, watches, or other cellular devices during the school day.
+Calls from the office phone are allowed for circumstances such as sport schedule changes, illness, need for a change of clothes, or any other situation deemed necessary by the office.
 Calls for forgotten assignments, papers, and gym clothes, or to make arrangements to go to a friend's house after school, are not allowed.
-Students may not use a cell phone during a school closing, lock-down, or other emergency situation.
+Students are not to use a cell phone during a school closing, lock-down, or other emergency situation.